-Located in Montana, Big Timber Riverside House is a single family house designed by Hughesumbanhowar Architects.
+Located in Montana, Big Timber Riverside House is a single family house designed by Hughesumbanhowar Architects in collaboration with Studio H Design.

 Description by Hughesumbanhowar: The sole shelter providing trees on this 2000-acre Montana ranch are the cottonwoods along the banks of the property-bisecting river.
 The house is sited is in a clearing within a grove of these trees that reveals a clear view of the distant mountain range known as the Crazies.
 The environs recall the unexploited American West of a century ago.